Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Experiments

-The two new methods, L0+L1 and L0+L2, are comparable -- they can be hardly beaten in terms of the prediction accuracy.
+The two new methods, L1+L0 and L2+L0, display the best prediction accuracy overall.
 They \emph{fix} the overfitting behavior of L0 via the additional shrinkage.
-The best predictive models available from L0+L1/L0+L2 are similar to that of the best predictive models available via L1 and L2, however, they lead to models that are significantly sparser (i.e., fewer nonzeros).
-These observations are consistent with the discussion and the theoretical results in Sections~\ref{sec.upperbnds} and~\ref{sec.lowerbnds}.
-The L0 models are sparser than those for L0+L1 and L0+L2 -- but, as we have mentioned before, L0 suffers in terms of the prediction accuracy.
-In summary, the methods L0+L1/L0+L2 significantly improve upon the predictive performance of L0 at the cost of marginally decreasing the model sparsity (when compared to L0 and also $k^*$).
+This observation agrees with the theoretical results and the discussion in Sections~\ref{sec.L2.bnds}-\ref{sec.lower.bnds}.
+The best predictive models available from L1+L0/L2+L0 are similar in performance to the best predictive models available via L1 and L2, however, the new methods lead to estimators that are significantly sparser.
+The L0 models are sparser than those for L1+L0 and L2+L0, however, L0 suffers in terms of the prediction accuracy.
+In summary, the new L1+L0/L2+L0 methods significantly improve upon the predictive performance of L0 at the cost of marginally decreasing the model sparsity.

-\item When the SNR becomes larger, L0+L1 and L0+L2 start behaving similarly to L0 in terms of both sparsity and the prediction accuracy.
-Additional shrinkage marginally helps the prediction accuracy, but the model sparsity becomes comparable to L0 -- and both of them are concentrated around $\| \B\beta^*\|_{0}$.
-This is also consistent with our theoretical findings, more specifically those in Section~\ref{sec.simultcomp}.
-L1 is better than both L1+L2 and L2.
-L1 benefits from polishing -- L1P gets closer to L0 in terms of the prediction accuracy but selects a denser model.
+\item As SNR increases, L1+L0 and L2+L0 become more similar to L0, in terms of both sparsity and the prediction accuracy.
+Additional shrinkage marginally helps the prediction accuracy, and the model sparsity becomes comparable to that of L0, with the model size concentrating around $\| \B\beta^*\|_{0}$.
+This observation is consistent with the results in the fast rate parts of Theorems~\ref{slow.rate.thm} and~\ref{L1.rate.thm}.
+L1 performs better than both L1+L2 and L2; it also benefits from polishing -- L1P gets closer to L0 in terms of the prediction accuracy but selects a denser model.

 \end{itemize}